Disorder-enhanced effective masses and deviations from Matthiessen's rule in PdCoO$_2$ thin films: Methods

 The advantage of TDTS as a non-contact probe in studying metallic systems is that it can directly obtain the frequency dependent optical conductivity.
 A simple but useful model for understanding the intraband conductivity of metals is the Drude model given as

 where $\omega_p = \sqrt{\frac{ne^2}{m}}$ is the plasma frequency and $\tau$ is the scattering time.
 Here $n$ is the charge density and $m$ is a transport mass.
 From simultaneous fitting of the real and imaginary conductivity, the intraband scattering rate (given by the width of the Lorentzian Drude peak in frequency $\Gamma = 1/2\pi \tau$) and spectral weight $\omega_p^2$ can be directly obtained.
 Note that the real and imaginary parts of a response function are related to each other via a Kramers-Kronig relation.
-If one knows one part at all frequencies, one can find the other part at any frequency.
-Similarly if one knows both parts, but only in a limited frequency range, one can determine aspects of the response even for parts of the spectral range that are not measured directly.